hardaker/gold-miner/docs/tande.md

 # Output

-The output of the `gold-mine-tande` tool produces an entire directory of files.
+The output of the `gold-miner-tande` tool produces an entire directory of files.
 An `index.html` file is built at the top of the directory to allow easy browsing and understanding of the results.